TylerShin/TylorShin.github.io/_posts/2018-08-23-typescript-react-test.md

 # Background
 We've been used Jest with [Enzyme](https://github.com/airbnb/enzyme).
 However, because of the decorators(or HoC) we barely unit tests for the React components.
-To do proper test, I have to mock dependencies, and it's kind of annoying thing and even sometimes it's impossible.
+To do a proper test, I have to mock dependencies, and it's kind of annoying thing and even sometimes it's impossible.

 In the meantime, Jest Provided [Snapshot Testing](https://jestjs.io/docs/en/snapshot-testing) with [react-test-renderer](https://reactjs.org/docs/test-renderer.html).
 Thanks to these tools, I had no reason to use Enzyme and it makes component testing simple.

-This document is the simple guide for setting test environment who're using TypeScript, React, Redux together.
+This document is the simple guide for setting test environment who's  using TypeScript, React, Redux together.

 ---

 # Common setting
 You should set the jest options in the package.json(You can set it with jest.config.js or else.
-If you want to write config to other file, follow [this guide](https://jestjs.io/docs/en/configuration.html).)
+If you want to write config to another file, follow [this guide](https://jestjs.io/docs/en/configuration.html).)

 ![package.json setting]({{ site.github.url }}/assets/img/packageJson.png)

 Above is my current config options. we will explore key configs.

 ## transform
-This is pre-processing setting.
+This is a pre-processing setting.
 I used [ts-jest](https://github.com/kulshekhar/ts-jest) to transpile Typescript to Javascript.
 You can make your own pre-processing logic like below image.(we had used below pre-processing logic before.)

 ![pre-processing setting]({{ site.github.url }}/assets/img/preProcessing.png)

 ## moduleNameMapper
-This option is needed to re-map module to another one. it's similar with module mocking.
+This option is needed to map module to another one. it's similar to module mocking.
-In above config, we are trying to map asset files(jpg, png, ...) with `fileMock.js`.
+In the above config, we are trying to map asset files(jpg, png, ...) with `fileMock.js`.
 And also map style files(css, scss, less) with [`identity-obj-proxy`](https://github.com/keyanzhang/identity-obj-proxy) package.

 Because TypeScript Compiler can't handle those files, we should mock them.